Vaccinated patients guidance

 - The text below has been taken from the original PDF for ease of use.
 Download the original

 For surgeons and surgical teams treating patients during COVID-19 - endorsement of the Academy statement

-With the Pfizer COVID-19 vaccination now available for selected individuals, and a good safety profile documented, the UK Surgical Royal Colleges have been advised the following:
+With a number of COVID-19 vaccinations now available the UK Surgical Royal Colleges have been advised1 the following:

-- at present, there is no policy established for prioritising patients scheduled for elective procedures to be vaccinated before the planned operation date.
+- At present, there is no formally agreed government / national policy for prioritising patients scheduled for elective procedures to be vaccinated before the planned operation date.
 However, if the vaccine is available for surgical patients within your hospital / region, we would strongly encourage this to take place to minimise the reported risks to patients of COVID-19 postoperatively.

 Professor S Michael Griffin, President RCSEd